Samsung Chairman Lee acquitted in controversial 2015 merger case - www.lokmattimes.com

 Samsung Chairman Lee acquitted in controversial 2015 merger case

-Seoul, Feb 5 A Seoul court acquitted Samsung Electronics Chairman Lee Jae-yong on Monday in connection with the ...
+Seoul [South Korea], February 5 : Samsung Electronics Co.
+Chairman Lee Jae-yong was on Monday acquitted by a Seoul ...

-Seoul, Feb 5 A Seoul court acquitted Samsung Electronics Chairman Lee Jae-yong on Monday in connection with the controversial 2015 merger of two Samsung affiliates allegedly conducted to help him take over control of South Korea's biggest conglomerate.
+Seoul [South Korea], February 5 : Samsung Electronics Co.
+Chairman Lee Jae-yong was on Monday acquitted by a Seoul court, in connection with a case involving the controversial 2015 merger of two Samsung affiliates, allegedly conducted to help him take over control of South Korea's biggest conglomerate, reported Yonhap News Agency.

-Lee was charged with stock price rigging, breach of trust and accounting fraud in the course of the controversial 2015 merger, where three Samsung C&T shares were offered for one Cheil share, reports Yonhap news agency.
+Lee was charged with stock price rigging, breach of trust and accounting fraud in the course of the controversial 2015 merger, where three Samsung C&T shares were offered for one Cheil share.

 The merger was seen as crucial to Lee's succession as the heir of the family-controlled group, as his father, Lee Kun-hee, had suffered a heart attack the previous year.

-Prosecutors suspected that such irregularities had been pursued since 2012 in favor of Lee, who was the biggest shareholder in Cheil with a 23.2 percent share, and with the intent to help him tighten his control of Samsung C&T, the de facto holding company of Samsung Group.
+Prosecutors suspected that such irregularities had been pursued since 2012 in favour of Lee, who was the biggest shareholder in Cheil with a 23.2 per cent share, and with the intent to help him tighten his control of Samsung C&T, the de facto holding company of Samsung Group.

-Announcing the acquittal, the court found no illegalities in Lee's succession process.
+Announcing the acquittal omn Monday, the court found no illegalities in Lee's succession process, the news report said.

 The court also found Lee not guilty of charges of involvement in the suspected accounting fraud at Samsung Biologics, a subsidiary of Cheil Industries.

-"None of the criminal charges in this case have been proven," the court said.
+"None of the criminal charges in this case have been proven," the court said, as per the news report.

-Lee's side welcomed the not-guilty sentence.
-A lawyer representing Lee told reporters after the sentence: "I truly appreciate the court's wise decision."

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app